milwad-dev/towork-backend/README.md

 docker-compose up --build
 ```

-When all operation complete, you can see project is live on an address: <a href="http://localhost" target="blank">http://localhost</a>
+When all operations are complete, you can see the project is live on an address: <a href="http://localhost" target="blank">http://localhost</a>

 ## Swagger | API Documentation

-If you want to see swagger, you must go to this url. <a href="http://localhost/request-docs">Swagger Documentation</a>
+If you want to see Swagger, you must go to this URL. <a href="http://localhost/request-docs">Swagger Documentation</a>

 ## Contributors
 This project exists thanks to all the people who contribute.